AgnitumuS/ubjs/CONTRIBUTING.md

   _ConEmu {cmd:Admin} console indicate a `admin` session as a **$** sign in the left of command line_

-###  Enable WinRM remote acces
+###  Enable WinRM remote access

 #### Both server and client are in the same domain

-  In case both your computer and remote server are in the same domain, no additional såteps is required.
+  In case both your computer and remote server are in the same domain, no additional steps required.

 #### Server and client are in re different domain (or no domain at all)

-  - set up a valid HTTPS certificate (with common name your host <fdqn hostname> either using IIS of from command line using `makecert` & `httpcfg` as described [in UnityBase HTTP server tutorial](http://unitybase.info/api/serverNew/tutorial-http_server.html).
+  - set up a valid HTTPS certificate (with a common name your host <fdqn hostname> either using IIS of from command line using `makecert` & `httpcfg` as described [in UnityBase HTTP server tutorial](http://unitybase.info/api/serverNew/tutorial-http_server.html).
     In case you use a self-signed certificate add your CA certificate to the Local Computer Trusted root certification list

   - configure a winrm to accept connections using https protocol

 	$ winrm create winrm/config/Listener?Address=*+Transport=HTTPS @{Hostname="<fdqn hostname>";CertificateThumbprint="<tumbprint without space your ssl cert>"}